Set design requirements

-If you’re having your stage custom built from scratch, there are certain elements you have to consider to ensure your stage performs as required for your event.
-Bespoke stage design will require you to consider the following points.
+If you’re having your stage custom designed from scratch, there are certain staging requirements for events that must be considered before setup and installation.
+Bespoke or innovative stage design will require you to consider the following points.

-Where the stage will be located within the venue not only dictates the size of the stage, but the type of stage and shape of the stage.
+Where the stage will be located within the venue not only dictates the size of the stage, but the type and shape of the stage.

 Although it is typical for a stage to be constructed at the front of a venue, this is not a hard and fast rule.
 Feel free to get creative – place the stage in the centre of the room, for example.
 However, also consider this within the context of best serving your event; for instance, if you’re hosting a product release, and a 360° view of the product will be more engaging for attendees, place your stage where 360° access is viable.